OctopusDeploy/docs/docs/deployment-process/variables/sensitive-variables.md

 position: 4
 ---

-Most applications require some kind of configuration values that are considered as sensitive information that should be kept secret, but used as clear-text during deployment.
+As you work with [variables](/docs/deployment-process/variables/index.md) in Octopus, there will be times when you work with applications that require configuration values that are considered sensitive information.
+These should be kept secret, but used as clear-text during deployment.
 Think of something like a password or API Key to an external resource.
 Octopus provides support for this scenario with Sensitive Variables.

 ## Configuring Sensitive Variables {#Sensitivevariables-Configuringsensitivevariables}